 We have created disclosure automation technology that helps ensure compliance with the FTC’s .com disclosure guidelines.
 The software programmatically inserts disclosure into Status Updates, Blog posts, Photo posts and Video posts in a way that is clear and transparent for consumers.
 The specific disclosure type is chosen by the Creator while creating their content.
 Creators and Brands/Agencies are each responsible for complying with FTC guidelines when creating and publishing content.
 Below is a simplified list of the requirements for each of the Opportunities offered in the system.

 For blog posts, the disclosure must appear at the beginning of the post before any of the content, but below the deader of the piece.
 The Creator will have the option to select one of the following disclosure types to include:

 - "This is a sponsored post written by me on behalf of *Brand Name* for The Partner.
 All opinions are 100% mine."

 - "This is a sponsored post written by me on behalf of *Brand Name*.
 All opinions are 100% mine. "

 Twitter Disclosure Options

-Creators write their Tweet inside of the platform.
-They are then able to choose a disclosure from one of three different disclosure styles which will appear at the end of their content, before the required link.
-Creators see a preview of what the final tweet will look like prior to release.
-The Tweet itself is released via the Twitter API.
+Creators craft their Tweets inside of the platform.
+They are then able to choose a disclosure from one of three different disclosure styles which may appear at either the beginning or at the end of their content, before the required link.

 Facebook Disclosure Option